 It looks as though it must have been designed that way from the start, but it actually came together over the centuries more or less by accident.

+The nave was built first, in Norman times, as shown by a small window on the north wall.
 In about 1200, the chancel was added (or rebuilt) and a tower constructed to the north, with an arch into the nave.
 The chancel and tower arches are typical of the early 13th century, with a plain chamfer on the edges rather than complex moulding.
 The tower arch is much deeper than the chancel arch, indicating the heavier load it had to support.

 A transept was added on the south in the later 13th century, shown by the more sophisticated concave chamfers on the arch.
 Both chancel and transept have a piscina, a stone basin in an arched recess used for washing communion vessels, showing that the transept would have had its own altar.